-Any type of housing is available for the investor, who may own or lease property without limitation.
-It is not necessary but advisable for the investor to have made housing arrangements before getting established in the country.
+Any type of housing is available, who may own or lease property without limitation.
+It is not necessary but advisable to have made housing arrangements before getting established in the country.
 We recommend that counsel prior to entering into any agreement with seller/landlord as the case may be review the sales/lease agreement.